foursides/foursides.github.io/_posts/2012-11-13-skyfall-a-play-with-shadows.md

+---
+layout: post
-title: Skyfall: A Play with Shadows
+title: Skyfall- A Play with Shadows
-slug: skyfall
+category: articles
-tags: reviews, bond, movies
+tags: [reviews, bond, movies]
-date: 2012-11-13
+---

 >Let the sky fall, when it crumbles
 >